The CV GLOW UP Checklist

 - Stats, facts and figures for the win Honey!
 It's great to disperse numbers throughout your CV for that extra oompf.
 These numbers should mainly relate to you and your achievements, but also to highlight the scale of something.
 For example:

-Whilst at [brand name], I helped grow their Instagram following to 15K which was previously 12K prior to me starting.
+Whilst at [brand name], I helped grow their Instagram following from 12K to 15K.

 'My recent Final Collection won the 'One To Watch' i-d NextGen Competition — my collection won out of 600 entries.

 I assisted with the design of [brand name] online magazine, which has a readership of 75K and daily traffic of 5K.

 8. Let's showcase your Dissertation in a section on your CV!
 Dissertations say ALOT about you as a creative and showing it off often gets neglected.
 Having it as another section also helps if you feel your Experience section is looking a little sparse.
 Keep it simple, for example:

 [Dissertation Topic: a brief overview of 1-2 sentences, why you chose it as a topic etc.]

 - If you are working on any Live Projects or side hustles that are related (such as a fashion blog or Etsy shop) add it as a new section - it's still experience!
 For example, when I was working in the fashion industry and simultaneously on FYI, I would have FYI on my CV under Live Projects.
 Why?
 Because it showed off my relevant skills and employability strengths.

 Again, if you are worried about not having enough content in your Experience section this is a really great way to show off your talents, skills and interests that don't fall into the Experience section.
 Don't forget to hyperlink to these said projects too!